TheBerkin/line-col-rs/README.md

 This crate offers two methods for calculating the column number.

-The default behavior is to count the number of code points from the start of the line (plus one).
+The `LineColLookup::get` method counts the number of bytes from the start of the line (plus one).
 However, this does not account for grapheme clusters (e.g. complex accented characters, emoji, etc.)
-If you would like to calculate the column based on the number of grapheme clusters instead, enable the `grapheme-clusters` feature.
+If you would like to calculate the column based on the number of grapheme clusters instead, enable the `grapheme-clusters` feature and use `LineColLookup::get_by_cluster`.

 ## Changelog